sudocode1/webgenerator/README.md

 Store and retrieve text or HTML.

 ## Description
 This site allows you to write text or HTML, which then gets saved locally and can later be retrieved via an unique base64-encoded string.
+(Built by sudocode1 & 1s3k3b)

 ## Structure